 Educators, parents, community leaders from all walks of life!
 If you’re ready to help unleash the creative genius of the kids in your community, we want to hear from you.
-The application process is now open for 2017!
+The application process is now open!
 Let us know you are interested by emailing email@example.com.

 What You’ll Get

 As a Chapter Leader, you’ll receive resources and support from Team Imagination.
 And you’ll also participate in a highly sociable network of fellow Chapter Leaders from all over the world, sharing ideas, activities, projects and inspiration.